MrVPlusOne/Singularity-related/CurveFit.md

 The "resource usage vs input size" curve of a target program *P* is usually very irregular when input size is small.
 Hence, to get an accurate power-law fit of the asymptotic behvavior of *P*, we need to use sufficiently large inputs such that the irregularity is "smoothed out" by the large fitting scale.

- For example, it is possible for *P* to have the following resource usage behavior, wichi is linear asymptotically:
+ For example, it is possible for *P* to have the following resource usage behavior, which is linear asymptotically:

 <img width="600" src="images/ReLu.png">